 Quit Claim Deed

-A quit claim deed transfers whatever interest the grantor may have, without warranty of any kind.
-Such a deed makes no warranties as to the title, but simply transfers to the buyer whatever interest the grantor has, if any.
+A quitclaim deed transfers whatever interest the grantor may have, without warranty of any kind.
+Such a deed makes no warranties as to the title but simply transfers to the buyer whatever interest the grantor has if any.

 A relatively recent creature of Arizona law is the beneficiary deed.
 This form of deed transfers no present interest to the beneficiary named in the deed.
-Instead, the beneficiary receives and interest upon the death of the grantor.
+Instead, the beneficiary receives an interest upon the death of the grantor.
 The beneficiary deed allows a person to transfer a future interest in the property while maintaining control over the property.
 The beneficiary deed avoids the need for probate.
 A grantor may revoke a beneficiary deed at any time.